 Types of Short-Term Lenders

-Depending on the size, nature, and creditworthiness of your business, you may be able to access a short-term business loan from several difference types of lenders:
+Depending on the size, nature, and creditworthiness of your business, you may be able to access a short-term business loan from several different types of lenders:

 Traditional Banks, Credit Unions, and Community Development Banks

 These institutions typically provide a line of credit or a bridge loan to larger, more established, and creditworthy businesses.
 These more traditional financial institutions will usually offer the best terms and interest rates, but it is hard for many businesses to qualify.
-It can also be time-consuming: small businesses spend an average of about 25 hours filling out paperwork for a bank loan, according to a 2013 survey by the Federal Reserve Bank of New York.
+It can also be time-consuming: small businesses spend an average of about 25 hours filling out paperwork for a bank loan, according to research from the Federal Reserve Bank of New York.
 Then they often have to wait weeks for the loan to be approved and dispersed.